bblfsh/documentation/user/getting-started.md

 HTTP_PROXY="http://proxy.example.com:80/" -v /var/lib/bblfshd:/var/lib/bblfshd bblfsh/bblfshd
 ```

+If your system uses SELinux (like Fedora, Red Hat or CentOS among other Linux
+distrubtions) you'll need to install a policy module.
+You can find instructions
+about it in the [bblfshd README](https://github.com/bblfsh/bblfshd#selinux).

 #### Installing the drivers

 Now we need to install the driver images into the daemon, you can install